Reading Corner

 Links related to the weekly posts.

-In this week’s blog, we wrote about how to avoid annoyed in your relationship.
-These articles cover the issues of touch, dealing with anger and talking about feelings.
+In this week’s blog, we wrote about how to defuse drama in your relationship.
+Here are some articles looking at this from several different points of view.

 Tagged with: , ,